UnitedEffects/ueauth/README.md

 * need to have a plan for securing db or hashing client secret
 * audit system
     * Event emitter... possibility of something being missed though in a lambda env
-* clean up babel build and dev dependencies - no more src/start outside dev
+* clean up babel build and dev dependencies - no more src/start outside dev - UPDATE BOILERPLATE
 * swagger & status code cleanup
     * Add oidc endpoints to swagger
 * inline todos